Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

 \subsubsection{Horne-86 Optimal Extraction}

 \citet[hereafter H86]{1986PASP...98..609H} is the golden standard of optimal extraction of spectra from modern electronic detectors.
-We follow the H86 recipe except for the profile modelling, where we provide three options: The first is a fixed Gaussian profile, the second uses LOcally Weighted Scatterplot Smoothing~\citep[LOWESS]{doi:10.1080/01621459.1979.10481038} regression to fit for a polynomial, and the third accepts a manually supplied profile.
+We follow the H86 process except for the profile modelling, where we provide three options: the first is a fixed Gaussian profile, the second uses LOcally Weighted Scatterplot Smoothing~\citep[LOWESS;][]{doi:10.1080/01621459.1979.10481038} regression to fit for a polynomial, and the third accepts a manually supplied profile.

-The default option is to use the LOWESS fit because it is the least sensitive to noise, cosmic ray contamination and detector artefacts.
-It is also flexible enough to allow a good fit for the profile of a resolved galaxy.
-This may, however, be less accurate for extracting a faint spectrum when the image is dominated by background noise.
-In such a case, the Gaussian profile is recommended as the profile is constructed from fitting the line-spread function from the total stack of all the sub-spectra~(as described in Sec.~\ref{sec:tracing}).
-The quality of a valid profile should be as good as an extraction performed with the top-hat extraction method.
+The default option is to use the Gaussian fit because it is more robust against noise, cosmic-ray contamination, and artifacts.
+It is particularly useful in extracting a faint spectrum when the image is dominated by background noise as the Gaussian profile is constructed by fitting the line-spread function from the total stack of all the subspectra~(as described in Sec.~\ref{sec:tracing}).
+LOWESS, on the other hand, would do a better job in fitting the profile of a resolved galaxy.
+In any case, the quality of the extraction from a valid profile should be at least as good as that performed with the top-hat extraction method.